Create a Website Account - Manage notification subscriptions, save form progress and more.

 4) Check "Zoning" on the Layers list, and that will tell you what zone the property is in.

-5) Use the dimensions regulations table (PDF) to determine the setbacks.
+5) Use the dimensional regulations table (PDF) to determine the setbacks.

-4) Check "Flood Zones Revised" on the Layers list, and you will see a blue layer appear if your property is in a flood zone.
+4) Check "Flood Zones Revised" on the Layers list, and you will see a blue layer appear if your property is in a flood zone (will begin with either an "AE" or "VE").

 Appliances and any scrap metal are picked up one week per month as a special collection.
 Metal is recycled separately.
 Call DPW to leave address for pick up.